 The Ultra-Breathable 2-Stage Organic crib mattress isn’t made with foam or innerspring but instead uses Naturepedic’s wavesupport technology that includes the use of food-grade polyethylene ( a type of plastic).
 This keeps the mattress relatively lightweight but still on par with a foam mattress.

 The tag on the mattress says the net weight of the fill itself is 7.9 pounds, which makes me think the whole mattress plus the pad is somewhere in the 10-pound range.
 I have reached out to Naturepedic via email to get a more exact weight estimate and will update when I get it!

 Either way, this mattress is not very heavy and should be pretty do-able for parents to get out of the crib to change the crib sheet or wash the mattress pad when needed.

 Aside from the high price, there are not a lot of cons to this crib mattress.
 Naturepedic consistently ranks as one of the top crib mattress brands because they try to avoid potential toxins and chemicals and use a lot of eco-friendly materials in their products.
 This makes it a good fit for parents who are particularly concerned about breathability, chemicals and the use of foams in crib mattresses.

 Keep in mind that the organic cotton and batting in the mattress are what is certified organic.
 Other materials, like the polyethylene used, is a food-grade plastic but isn’t technically organic.

-Don’t worry if a natural mattress is your first choice but you the $399 price tag for this bed is out of your budget.
-There are other natural and eco-friendly crib mattresses on the market – just do your research on what is truly “organic” about the bed, look at the certifications and – of course – read the reviews!
+Don’t worry if a natural mattress is the first choice but the $399 price tag for this bed is out of one’s budget.
+There are other natural and eco-friendly crib mattresses on the market – just continue to research what is truly “organic” about the bed, look at the certifications and – of course – read the reviews!